PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 12:14:51
+Last updated: 2024-04-05 12:15:26
-Random Quote: If you think this has a happy ending, you haven't been paying attention.  -  Ramsay Bolton
+Random Quote: No, that you think you'll graduate High-School. - Meemaw